TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 they are used.

 The bib commands will notice changes and rebuild any dependent files they need.
-So you might see more things running than what you\'ve seen before.
-The \"Env-Var\" column show the variable for the File-Dir.
+So you might see more things running than what you've seen before.
+The "Env-Var" column show the variable for the File-Dir.
 The Cmd column shows the command or commands that create or use the File-Dir.

   File or Dir                    Var / Cmd
   ------------------------------ --------------------------------------------